 1 Neal’s Yard

-I have a sweet spot for Ben’s Cookies.
-I ate at one of the original locations in Bath England when I was in my mid-20s and I was ecstatic when I found out the only location in the US was in Salt Lake City Utah, a city I was living close to at the time.
+I have a soft spot for Ben’s Cookies.
+I ate at one of the original locations in Bath, England when I was in my mid-20s and I was ecstatic when I found out the only location in the US was in Salt Lake City Utah, a city I was living close to at the time.
 Going there was like experiencing a piece of the U.K. The company has expanded and it currently has a location in Covent Garden where the pillowy cookies are piled high behind panes of glass and the smell wafts through the covered arcades.
 My favorite cookie is the simple milk chocolate.

 13A The Market Building

 +44 20 7240 6599

 The British brasserie at the Rosewood London has many faces.
 In the morning it is a bustling city diner.
 By lunchtime, it’s a sophisticated spot for a business lunch and by nighttime it’s one of the world’s great gin bars with no less than 500 gins and 30 tonics.
 Pull up a seat at the bar and the knowledgeable bartenders will tell you everything you’ve ever wanted to know about gin and poor you a concoction that perfectly suits your mood and palate.

 252 High Holborn

 +44 20 3747 8633

 One of London’s older coffee roasters is still its best as far as I’m concerned.
 Monmouth began roasting coffee using old-fashioned machines in a basement in Covent Garden in 1978.
 Today, its roasting facility is in Bermondsey, but it still has a Covent Garden storefront.
 The space features a minimalist design aesthetic, excellent French pastries and strong nuanced coffee.
 The beans always come from sustainable and fair trade farms and cooperatives.

 27 Monmouth Street